8 Ways to Spring Clean Your Finances

 Here's the thing: The more awareness you have over what comes in and out of your bank balance, the more free you will feel.
 Why's that?
 Staying on top of your money situation can give you greater feelings of control.
 In turn, you can make adjustments as necessary.

 There's no “right” way to budget.
 It's all about what works for you.
-So get started, tinker around, and have some fun.
+So get started, set some time aside to take a good look at your spending and saving habits.
+Tinker around, and have some fun.

 2. Refresh your budget